-Don’t get me wrong; I like having a local bank to visit just in case I need to pop in with a cheque or something.
-I need to concede that when the likes of Monzo, Atom and Tandem etc. start hitting their stride, the other banks will be a risk because they can’t start from scratch and rebuild the bank as they want it to be.
-Unless there is a considerable investment, I mean ridiculous amounts of investment the current channels of traditional banking and the revenues attributed to them are at risk.
-No assumptions can be made, however; the new banks that are trailblazing their own paths must work hard and get things right as they go.
+Don't get me wrong; I like having a local bank to visit just in case I need to pop in with a cheque or something, but I do need to concede one thing.
+When the likes of Starling Bank and Monzo start hitting their stride, the other banks will be at risk because they can't start from scratch and rebuild their bank as they want it to be.
+Unless there is a considerable investment, and I mean ridiculous amounts of investment.
+The current channels of traditional banking and the revenues attributed to them are at risk.
+Make no assumptions; the new banks that are trailblazing their paths must work hard and get things right as they go.

 Each episode consists of cash builder rounds, head to heads, then the final chase.
-If you are not entirely up to date on The Chase, you can check it out here on ITV’s website or check out Wikipedia for the full rundown what the game show is, and how it is played.
+If you are not entirely up to date on The Chase, you can check it out here on ITV's website or have a read at Wikipedia for the full rundown of the game show format.
 If you use the links, it will pop up a new window so you can come back here pretty quick.

-This is how I see the modern day banking industry.
-The Chaser is the banks who know it all, and there is no doubt they know a shed load, but with the right team effort, passion, skills, and determination; the new up and coming banks will get incremental wins just like the contestants.
-That’s when things start to change for the banking industry.
-It might take several “episodes”, but the new banks will have their day and beat the Chaser.
+This is how I see the modern-day banking industry.
+The Chaser is the banks who know it all, and there is no doubt they know a shed load, but with the right team effort, passion, skills, and determination the new up and coming banks will get small wins just like the contestants.
+That's when things start to change for the banking industry.
+It might take several "episodes", but the new banks will have their day and beat the Chaser.

 If retail banks want to be competitive, they need to be innovative and be quick about it.
-My own experience and personal research show me that Tesco Bank is making forward steps regarding CX, as is Sainsbury’s Bank, even Prudential have come on leaps and bounds in their service design efforts and being customer-centric.
-I hear good things about Clydesdale Bank, which is good because they closed the Bathgate branch a while ago.
-I have met many people who used to bank with Clydesdale Bank in Bathgate.
+My own experience and research show me that Tesco Bank is making forward steps regarding CX, as is Sainsbury's Bank, even Prudential has come on leaps and bounds in their service design efforts and being customer-centric.
+I hear good things about Clydesdale Bank also.

 Earlier I mentioned the old video shop; Global Video was my local, but Blockbuster was in a neighbouring town and being the more prominent brand, everyone knew their name.
 Blockbuster CEO John Antioco refused to buy Netflix in 2000.
 The asking price back then was $50m.
 Antioco believed that it was too small of a niche marketing and not forward-thinking so passed up the chance to buy and without a doubt must regret the decision.